 Transportation is the movement of people and goods and plays a significant role in a community's quality of life.
 A well-planned circulation system allows people and goods to get from where they are to where they want or need to go in an equitable, efficient, and timely manner.
 People, regardless of socioeconomic status, age, and physical ability, should be able to move around using many modes of transportation, whether that is walking, bicycling, using a mobility device, taking transit, driving, or other emerging technologies.
 Just as important, the circulation system plays a critical role in creating and enhancing public spaces like sidewalks, paseos, and pedestrian plazas for community interaction; providing access for goods to be transported and delivered; and managing the amount and location of parking and curbside access.
+Safety is a cornerstone of the Circulation Element and improving safety for all users, including pedestrians, bicyclists, transit-users, and motorists is integrated into the goals, policies, and actions identified in this Element.
 With this in mind, the Circulation Element presents the priorities for developing a multimodal transportation network in the city based on a complete streets approach.